mulecode/artifact-versioning/README.md

 - Type: Boolean
 - Default: true
 - Description: Apply the generated version to gradle project and sub-projects.

+**tagLatest**

+- Required: no
+- Type: Boolean
+- Default: true
+- Description: Will tag `latest` in conjunction with the semantic version.

 #### Overview and usage